 - Sinister Switchblade: He pulls one out during his fistfight with Oliver and stabs him in the side.

-- The Sociopath: Let's see: He feels no empathy for others, is charming but only superficially so, is capable of playing others around him like chess pieces, cares only about himself... yeah, he's this trope.
+- The Sociopath: Let's see: He feels no empathy for others, is charming but only superficially so, is capable of playing others around him like chess pieces, cares only about himself despite his claims otherwise... yeah, he's this trope.

 - Soft-Spoken Sadist: Diaz rarely raises his voice about a raspy whisper, but that does nothing to downplay how vicious he can be.
 When he does raise his voice, however, it's even worse.